 ||Blood glucose monitors and blood pressure monitors

-* If you have an accident after joining us or changing cover and require treatment, we'll waive the 2 month waiting period.
+* If you have an accident after joining us or changing cover and require hospital treatment, we'll waive the 2 month waiting period.

 About pre-existing conditions